burgerkingeater/tf-tips/tf_debug.md

 All of the following commands are run under the [root dir of TF repo](https://github.com/tensorflow/tensorflow/).

-All of the commands takes 1 hour first time as it needs to build the entire TF project, but subsequent run is very fast.
+First time invoking any of the commands takes 1 hour+ as it needs to build the entire TF project, but subsequent run is very fast with bazel cache.

 # run Python unit tests
 ```